 This raspberry jam recipe requires processing in a water bath canner in order to be shelf stable.
 Follow the directions below.
-For more on the canning process and necessary equipment, go here.

 ★ Did you make this homemade raspberry jam recipe?
 Don’t forget to give it a star rating below! ★

 Use 1-2 cups of sweetener, depending upon how sweet you like your jam.
 Makes 8-10 half pints

 Nutrition Information: Yield: 155 Serving Size: 1 grams